reeried/gis/HOSTINGER_PRODUCTION_FIX.md

 - Verify `NODE_ENV=production` is set
 - Check server logs for route registration
 - Ensure `server/index.js` is the correct version

+### Issue: 403 Forbidden Error on /api/files/

+**Symptoms:**
+- Browser console shows: `GET https://gis.reeried.my.id/api/files/ 403 Forbidden`
+- Error message: "Failed to fetch files"

+**Check:**
+1. Is the Node.js server running?
+Check Hostinger logs
+2. Is `.htaccess` file uploaded to the root directory?
+3. Does Hostinger use Apache or nginx?
+(Apache uses .htaccess, nginx needs different config)

+**Solution:**
+- Ensure `.htaccess` file is in the root directory (same level as `server/` and `dist/`)
+- Verify Node.js server is running and accessible
+- Check server logs for any errors
+- If using nginx, you may need to configure nginx to proxy `/api/*` requests to Node.js
+- The route now handles both `/api/files` and `/api/files/` (with trailing slash)

 ### Issue: File Upload Not Working